Sinclaire Sparkman: Getting in the pool

 With the council meeting every other week, it didn’t make much difference since approval of funds was also necessary and couldn’t be decided until after a bid was accepted.

-During the wait, Lebanon locals with children ages 10 and younger were allowed access to the pool at the Jimmy Floyd Center, provided they could prove residence within county lines, so families could still get some respite from the heat.
+During the wait, Lebanon locals with children ages 10 and younger were allowed access to the pool at the Jimmy Floyd Center, provided they could prove residence within city lines, so families could still get some respite from the heat.

 Upcoming on Tuesday, the city council will most likely vote to approve $50,000 for the community park fund for the repairs to the wading pool at Don Fox park.